 She also represents business clients in the area of commercial litigation and has particular experience defending complex business litigation and arbitration matters, such as general contract, indemnity disputes, Longshore and Harbor Workers' Compensation Act, Jones Act, deceptive trade practice, fraud, fiduciary duty, maritime and tortious interference claims.

 Pamela Brylski is a director at Blackrock and leads the institutional client business in the Southeast region.
 Prior to Blackrock, she was a senior vice president at Morgan Stanley.
-She is based in Houston, Texas and Miami, FL, where she focuses on serving the wealth management needs of families and institutions.
 Previously she served as a vice president in the investment management division of Goldman, Sachs & Co.
 Prior to joining Goldman Sachs & Co, Pamela practiced as a corporate attorney in New York with global law firms representing private equity firms, hedge funds and international corporations in a variety of domestic and international transactions.
 She also worked as a transaction advisor for the global private equity firm, The Carlyle Group in Washington, DC.
 Pamela also served as a White House Intern.
-Pamela is actively engaged in the community serving a number of philanthropic and educational organizations including serving as a term member for the Diabetes Research Institute Foundation, national board member and the founder and chair of the South Florida chapter for the Womens Association of Venture and Equity (WAVE), global board member of the Hedge Fund Association, term member for the Council on Foreign Relations and national council member of the Anderson Ranch Arts Center.
+Pamela is actively engaged in the community serving a number of philanthropic and educational organizations including serving as a national board member for the Diabetes Research Institute Foundation, national board member and the founder and chair of the South Florida chapter for the Womens Association of Venture and Equity (WAVE), global board member of the Hedge Fund Association, term member for the Council on Foreign Relations and national council member of the Anderson Ranch Arts Center.
 She is an alumni of the Sponsors for Educational Opportunity (SEO) career program.
 Pamela has been recognized as an honoree of the 40 under 40 by the South Florida Business Journal, an InvestmentNews Rising Star and both a Power 50 C-Suite and one of the Most Influential African Americans in Business by the National Diversity Council.
 She obtained a B.A. in Humanities Honours (Pre-Medicine) from The University of Texas at Austin and her Juris Doctorate from Georgetown University Law Center.

 Noah F. Webster has served as Chief Legal & Compliance Officer for Zix Corp. since June 2018.
 He has been advised and supported throughout his career by a diverse network of colleagues and is eager to share his experiences.